abpframework/abp/docs/en/Concurrency-Check.md

 ### Getting Started

 This is a core feature and it's used by the ABP Framework.
-There are not any additional packages required. **Optimistic Locking** is applied for ABP modules by default.
+There are no additional packages required. **Optimistic Locking** is applied for ABP modules by default.

 #### Usage